VTA light rail: Expansion

 The system received a major reconfiguration in 2019 and 2020, coinciding with the completion of the Silicon Valley BART extension.
 The Orange Line was established between Mountain View, Milpitas (the new BART station), and Alum Rock, the Blue Line was truncated at Baypointe, and the Almaden Shuttle line was discontinued entirely and replaced with a new bus route.
-In addition, two stations were renamed: "Montague" became "Milpitas" and "I-880/Milpitas" was changed to "Alder" to avoid confusion with the renamed Milpitas station.

 On May 26, 2021, a mass shooting occurred at the VTA light rail yard (Guadalupe Division).
 Ten people, including the gunman, were killed during the shooting, the deadliest in the history of the San Francisco Bay Area.
 As a result of the shooting, the entire light rail system was shut down for months.
 The system partially restarted on August 30, 2021, and fully restarted on September 18, 2021.